 /etc/ssh/sshd_config on the Raspberry Pi) from

-sudo apt install gufw
+apt install gufw

-sudo apt install avahi-utils mdns-scan
+apt install avahi-utils mdns-scan

-Then from your laptop (or Pi if diagnosing)
+From your laptop (or Pi if diagnosing)

 You should see your device (also try this from your Pi).